 Something else that is very important: take a tip from the southern Europeans and eat slowly.
 If you eat too quickly, you will not feel full and will therefore consume more calories than you need.

-Tanja Micheli, an expert in this field, provided the editorial team with advice and input for this article.
-Tanja (registered nurse, postgraduate degree in health promotion) works for Helsana’s health consultation team.
-She supports customers on questions to do with nutrition and health promotion.
+The specialist provided the editorial team with advice and input for this article.
+Tanja Micheli, registered nurse and IKP nutrition expert (Institute for Body-Centred Psychotherapy) works in the Helsana Health Consultation Service.
+She helps customers on issues to do with nutrition and health promotion.